-The LCAP committee and the Consolidated School Site Advisory Committee supported narrowing the focus of the LCAP to address areas of need and to drive some Goals already achieved at high school level to the preparation for meeting those goals into the middle school level.
+The LCAP committee and the Consolidated School Site Advisory Committee continues to support the narrowed focus of the LCAP to address areas of need and to drive some Goals already achieved at high school level to the preparation for meeting those goals into the middle school level.
+The Consolidated School Site Advisory Committee reaffirmed the focus on mathematics to ensure students have multiple post graduate avenues of study available to them.
+The Committee continues to connect completion of post-secondary degree programs to improved life-long opportunities.